LabOne/aiopenclass/mxnet/Ex4_DistractedDr/README.md

 Ex4_distracted_drivers_cpu.ipynb: the major notebook file using CPU describing every step for this problem.
-Ex4_distracted_drivers_gpu.ipynb: the major notebook file using GPU describing every step for this problem.

 The python files include the following codes: